rantalaofficial/UraniumGPT/README.md

 # UraniumGPT
 This is a minimalistic ChatGPT GUI wrapper that utilizes OpenAI API.
-It is made using PyQt5 for the GUI and OpenAi official library for the API connection.
 It has all the functionality needed for basic LLM use.

 ## Features